MLA Works Cited Page: Books

 An Introduction, Preface, Foreword, or Afterword

 When citing an introduction, a preface, a foreword, or an afterword, write the name of the author(s) of the piece you are citing.
-Then give the name of the part being cited, which should not be italicized or enclosed in quotation marks.
+Then give the name of the part being cited, which should not be italicized or enclosed in quotation marks; in italics, provide the name of the work and the name of the author of the introduction/preface/forward/afterward.
+Finish the citation with the details of publication and page range.

 If the writer of the piece is different from the author of the complete work, then write the full name of the principal work's author after the word "By."
 For example, if you were to cite Hugh Dalziel Duncan’s introduction of Kenneth Burke’s book Permanence and Change, you would write the entry as follows:

 Duncan, Hugh Dalziel.
 Introduction.
-Permanence and Change: An Anatomy of Purpose.
-By Kenneth Burke.
-1935.
-3rd ed.
-Berkeley: U of California P, 1984. xiii-xliv.
-Print.
+Permanence and Change: An Anatomy of Purpose, by Kenneth Burke, 1935, 3rd ed., U of California P, 1984, pp. xiii-xliv.

 Other Print/Book Sources